BoD/bbt/README.md

 # BoD's Bookmark Tool

-This small extension for Chrome allows you to synchronize bookmark folders with a remote document.
+This small browser extension allows you to synchronize bookmark folders with a remote document.

 Ideal to share a bunch of bookmarks with your team at work, or your loved ones!